 Students will be in attendance on the Blackburn campus for the first three years; the fourth, or senior year, will be taken at an affiliated or Blackburn approved hospital with an accredited Medical Technology program in which students will be enrolled in a twelve month program of both laboratory theory and laboratory experience courses.
 Admission to the hospital clinical year usually will require a Blackburn minimum cumulative grade point average of 2.8.
 There are two alternatives for completion of the hospital credits.
 If the hospital is not part of an accredited college, the student enrolls at Blackburn and registers for the classes as listed below.
 Blackburn will reimburse the hospital for their tuition and continue to administer the student's financial aid.
 If the hospital is a fully accredited College, the students will enroll in the hospital program, pay tuition to the hospital and process all financial aid through the hospital program.
-Upon completion of the student's degree.
+Upon completion of the hospital program a minimum of 32 credit hours will be accepted by Blackburn for completion of the student's degree.